 5 Some Items of Interest – But Not Major Factors in Sewer Work

-The placement of the blockage or break is not a major when it comes to estimating how long a sewer line replacement takes.
+The placement of the blockage or break is not a major factor when it comes to estimating how long a full sewer line replacement takes.
 This is more of a factor when doing a sewer spot repair, or partial replacement.
-For instance, if the clog is located in your backyard, then you can expect the job to be done in no time.
-On the other hand, a clog or breakage located under a street or sidewalk could take two or three days just to do a repair.
+For instance, if the clog is located inside your property, then you can expect a sewer re[pari to be completed in as little as one day.
+On the other hand, a clog or breakage located under a street or sidewalk could take two or three days just to do a sewer repair.

 3. Type of Pipes Needed To Replace A Sewer Line